Puriyatha Puthir: Plot

-Kathir manages to get the sender's address via a customer care of the service provider from a female staff member.
-He goes to catch the owner Mithula but finds that she died five years ago.
-Meanwhile, Meera gets discharged from the hospital and goes with Kathir to live in his house.
+Kathir finds the sender's address through the service provider.
+He goes to catch the owner, Mithula, but realizes she died five years ago.
+Meanwhile, Meera is discharged from the hospital and goes with Kathir to his house.
 DJ tries to find out about Mithula through a laundry person in the nearby area of Mithula's residence.
 Mithula died by committing suicide due to her father's constant disciplinary torture.
-DJ shares the information to Kathir and asks him to meet him the next day in the morning.
+DJ shares the information with Kathir and asks him to meet him the next morning.
 Unfortunately, DJ is arrested the next morning by the Narcotics Bureau for indulging in drug trafficking.
-Kathir finds out that an anonymous video was shared to the Narcotics Bureau of drug supply activities in a pub.
-DJ happened to be in one of the videos caught by the sender and was arrested.
+Kathir finds out that an anonymous video was shared with the Narcotics Bureau about drug supply activities in a pub.
+DJ happened to be in one of the videos the sender captured and was arrested.

-Kathir gets scared and wants to go away from the city as he suspects that someone is targeting him.
+Kathir gets scared and wants to leave the city as he suspects that someone is targeting him.
 He rushes to his home, but in the middle of the way, he gets a video of Meera bathing naked in her bathroom.
-Kathir gets a message from the sender, who blackmails him to remove his clothes, wear a raincoat, and stand in a busy moving bridge for 10 minutes.
+Kathir receives a message from the sender, who blackmails him into removing his clothes, wearing a raincoat, and standing on a busy moving bridge for 10 minutes.
 Kathir does the task, but the raincoat was dipped in red paint.
-As it starts raining, the raincoat becomes transparent, causing Kathir to stand naked at the bridge.
-The sender then asks how it feels to stand naked in front of public and it is the same feeling when a person's privacy is breached.
+As it starts to rain, the raincoat becomes transparent, resulting in Kathir standing naked on the bridge.
+The sender then asks how it feels to stand naked in front of the public, and it is the same feeling as when a person's privacy is breached.
 Kathir is arrested for causing a public nuisance but is then released.

-Kathir returns home at night, and Meera demands to know why he is not on time.
-After subsequent demands, Kathir yells at her, and she angrily leaves to her own home.
-However, she is confronted and kidnapped by an anonymous person.
+Kathir returns home at night, and Meera demands to know why he is late.
+After further demands, Kathir yells at her, and she leaves for her own home.
+However, an anonymous person confronts and kidnaps her.
 Kathir rushes to Meera's flat and finds her neighbor tying her up.
-He rescues her and hands over the kidnapper to the police.
-Kathir feels happy that the problem has come to an end and spends a night with Meera.
+He rescues her and hands the kidnapper over to the police.
+Kathir feels happy that the problem is solved and spends the night with Meera.
 The next day, Kathir once again gets a video of his intimate time with Meera.
-He checks the entire room for a camera but instead finds many photos of Meera with Mithula and a diary in the wardrobe and he reads it.
+He checks the entire room for a camera, but instead finds many photos of Meera with Mithula and a diary in the wardrobe, which he reads.